aimms/how-to/Articles/363/363-getting-started-tutorials.rst

 .. note::

-	`AIMMS Academy <https://academy.aimms.com/>`_ if free to join and has more learning resources available.
+    More learning resources are available on `AIMMS Academy <https://academy.aimms.com/>`_.

     We have deprecated `The Tutorial for Professionals` resource from our website.